Qumulo/docs/administrator-guide/s3-api/managing-access-to-s3-buckets.md

 ## Using Inheritable ACEs to Imitate Bucket-Level Permissions
 To grant multiple users access to all paths in a bucket and ensure that newly created directories inherit the correct permissions, use inheritable access control entries (ACEs).

-In Amazon S3, permission to read objects from&mdash;and write objects to&mdash;an S3 bucket applies to the entire bucket.
+In Amazon S3, permission to read objects from &mdash;and write objects to&mdash; an S3 bucket applies to the entire bucket.
 In Qumulo Core, each [object key](creating-managing-s3-buckets.html#object-keys) corresponds to a file path relative to a bucket's root directory.
 Qumulo Core grants permissions for individual files and directories.

 When users create objects in an S3 bucket in a Qumulo cluster, they might also create new directories.
 The user that creates these directories owns them.
 However, without the correct access control entries (ACEs) in your bucket, these directories might have restrictive permissions that prevent other users from creating objects with the same prefix.